zchee/vim-equinusocio-material/README.md

     \ }
 ```

-## why prefer this one instead of the official material vim theme
+## why prefer this one instead of the official vim port

 That one is too ugly.